chromaui/chromatic-docs/turbotest.md

 # TurboTest (beta)

 > TurboTest is in beta.
-Email [support](mailto:support@chromatic.com) if you want early access.
+Email [support](mailto:support@chromatic.com) for early access.

-TurboTest is an advanced configuration that speeds up Chromatic tests using Git and the Webpack dependency graph.
-It identifies the components whose files change, then intelligently tests only the stories associated with those components.
+TurboTest is an advanced configuration that speeds up Chromatic tests using Git and Webpack's dependency graph.
+It identifies the component files that change, then intelligently tests only the stories associated with those components.

 Your tests complete in a fraction of the time which means you can expand test coverage while also economizing snapshot usage.

 #### Prerequisites

 - Storybook 6.2+
+- Webpack
 - You must use the `main.js:stories` field for stories, not require them in `.storybook/preview.js`

 ## Enable